Yedrup/Color-Game/README.md

-# Hello World!
+# Hello Colored World Games!

-This is my first project on GitHub, I searched for games when I was learning about colors to train myself having some colors in mind quickly.

-So the idea of creating it myself sounded fun! here we go :)
+These games is a kind of training to find code color in rgb, hsl and hexa.
+Different modes will be soon available to be funnier!

+## Run it

+`npm i`

+`npm run start`